adrimagana/adrianm/README.md

-# 🧍 Hi I am Adrian!
-A Data Science Student @ UC Berkeley!
-You can visit my website to learn more about me!
+# Hi!
+My name is Adrian, I am a Data Science Undergrad at the University of California, Berkeley (Gob Ears! :bear:).
+You can visit my website to learn more about me!`